rafe95/go-api-rest-example/README.md

 # go-api-rest-example
-Basic CRUD operations with Gingonic and Gorm on REST API
+REST API with Gingonic and Gorm